-Criteria Maximum Points

-E) The extent to which the proposal includes a comple well thought out: ete, reasonable and 3

-scope of work (1 point)

-budget (1 point)

-schedule (1 point)

-F) The extent to which the project leverages the resource or local funding sources by exceeding the minimum match: (EDA/DAC/SDAC's will be assigned 3 point i) minimum funding match exceeded by at least 5% n required funding ts in this category) 3

-ii) minimum funding match exceeded by at least 10 ' . ,

-iii) minimum funding match exceeded by at least 15

-G) The extent to which the project will deliver sustainable outcomes in the long-term (e.g. non-structural measures, utilizing green infrastructure, natural systems or systems that mimic natural systems, minimal to no long-term operation and maintenance costs).
-2

-H) The extent to which the project: 2

-i) Provides the greatest public benefit as demonstrated Cost Ratio (BCR): rated by the Benefit to

-a) BCR < 1.0 (0 points)

-b) BCR ≥ 1.0 and < 3 (1 points)

-c) BCR ≥ 3 (2 points)

-тот AL POSSIBLE POINTS 60
+Table C-2 Implementation Project Scoring Criteria Maximum Points E) The extent to which the project leverages the resources of private, federal, or local funding sources by exceeding the minimum required funding match: (DAC/SDAC's that meet this criterion will be assigned 5 points) i) minimum funding match exceeded by at least 5% (1 point) ii) minimum funding match exceeded by at least 10% (3 points) iii) minimum funding match exceeded by at least 15% (5 points) 5 G) The extent to which the project will deliver sustainable outcomes in the long-term (e.g. non-structural measures, utilizing green infrastructure, natural systems or systems that mimic natural systems, minimal to no long-term operation, and maintenance costs).
+2 H) Does the community participate in the NFIP CRS? i) Participates in the CRS and designated as a Class 10, 9 or 8 (1 point) ii) Participates in the CRS and designated as a Class ≤ 7 (2 points) 2 I) The extent to which the project: i) Provides the greatest public benefit, as demonstrated by the Benefit to Cost Ratio (BCR): a) BCR < 1.0 or unknown b) BCR ≥ 1.0 and < 2 c) BCR ≥ 2 (1 point) c) BCR ≥ 2 2 J) Does the project utilize the California Conservation Corps or certified community conservation Corps?
+20 (Yes = 1 point, No = 0 points) 1 TOTAL POSSIBLE POINTS 65